PKU-Alignment/omnisafe/docs/source/BaseRL/TRPO.rst

             Computing The Final Update Step
             ^^^
-            Having computed the search direction :math:`s\approx H^{-1}g`, TRPO next need to compute the appropriate step length to ensure improvement of the surrogate objective and satisfaction of the KL divergence constraint.
+            Having computed the search direction :math:`s\approx H^{-1}g`, TRPO next needs to compute the appropriate step length to ensure improvement of the surrogate objective and satisfaction of the KL divergence constraint.
-            First, TRPO compute the maximal step length :math:`\beta` such that :math:`\beta+\theta s` will satisfy the KL divergence constraint.
+            First, TRPO computes the maximal step length :math:`\beta` such that :math:`\beta+\theta s` will satisfy the KL divergence constraint.
             To do this, let :math:`\delta=\bar{D}_{\mathrm{KL}} \approx \frac{1}{2}(\beta s)^T H(\beta s)=\frac{1}{2} \beta^2 s^T A s`.
             From this, we obtain :math:`\beta=\sqrt{2 \delta / s^T H s}`.

             .. hint::
                 The term :math:`s^THs` is an intermediate result produced by the conjugate gradient algorithm.

-            To meet the constraints, TRPO use line search algorithm to compute the final step length.
+            To meet the constraints, TRPO uses line search algorithm to compute the final step length.
             Detailedly, TRPO perform the line search on the objective :math:`L_{\theta_{\text {old }}}(\theta)-\mathcal{X}\left[\bar{D}_{\text {KL }}\left(\theta_{\text {old }}, \theta\right) \leq \delta\right]`, where :math:`\mathcal{X}[\ldots]` equals zero,
             when its argument is true and :math:`+\infty` when it is false.
             Starting with the maximal value of the step length :math:`\beta` computed in the previous paragraph,